ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ```
 {: codeblock}

 The Object Lock configuration is provided as XML in the body of the request.
-New requests will overwrite any existing replication rules that are present on the bucket.
+New requests overwrite any existing replication rules that are present on the bucket.

 An Object Lock configuration must include one rule.

 Header                    | Type   | Description
 --------------------------|--------|----------------------------------------------------------------------------------------------------------------------
-`Content-MD5` | String | **Required**: The base64 encoded 128-bit MD5 hash of the payload, which is used as an integrity check to ensure that the payload wasn't altered in transit.
+`Content-MD5` | String | **Required**: The Base64 encoded 128-bit MD5 hash of the payload, which is used as an integrity check to ensure that the payload wasn't altered in transit.

 The body of the request must contain an XML block with the following schema: